Tornike Dzotsenidze

 Tornike Dzotsenidze (თორნიკე ძოწენიძე; born 7 November 1999) is a Georgian footballer who currently plays for Niké Liga club Zemplín Michalovce as centre-back.

 Club career

 Dzotsenidze is a product of the youth academy of Dinamo Tbilisi.
 He made three appearances for the senior team before joining Erovnuli Liga 2 side Telavi in 2019.
 Dzotsenidze spent two more seasons at Telavi in the top flight and moved to Dila on a three-year deal, making six appearances in UEFA European football in the summer of 2023.

 On 27 January 2024, it was announced that Dzotsenidze would be joining Slovak club Zemplín Michalovce on a free transfer.
 He made his Slovak league debut for Zemplín Michalovce in an away fixture against FK Železiarne Podbrezová on 10 February 2024.

+Dzotsenidze scored his debut Slovak league goal in a 2–2 draw against the same opponents a year later.

+Following the 2025–26 season, he was named in Team of the Season.

 International

 Dzotsenidze was called up to the U21 team for a friendly tie against Azerbaijan in September 2020.
 He took part in a 2021 UEFA European Championship qualifying game against Slovakia two months later.